flyonthewalldev/.github/profile/README.md

 ### [PulsePlan](https://github.com/flyonthewallai/PulsePlan)
 PulsePlan is your AI agent-powered academic planner, built to simplify scheduling for college students.
 It automatically syncs Canvas deadlines, emails, notes, and calendar events to create a personalized, adaptive weekly plan.
-→ Built with: Swift · Supabase · Redis · Python · Langchain
+→ Built with: Swift · Supabase · Redis · Python · LangChain

 ---